Iron Lion of Cangzhou: Conservation

-Over the years, the iron lion sculpture has sustained various kinds of damage: By 1603, its tail had been lost.
+Over the years, the iron lion sculpture has sustained various kinds of damage.
+By 1603, its tail had been lost.
 In 1803, a storm toppled the statue resulting in damage to its snout and belly.
-In 1886, it was supported with stones and bricks on the orders of a local magistrate.
-In 1961, it was listed as a national key cultural relic.
-In 1984, the iron lion was remounted on a stone pedestal.
-Its legs were filled with a sulfate compound.
-Probably due to these interventions, cracks began to appear in the sculpture.
-Therefore, most of the compound was removed during restoration work carried out in 2000.
+In 1886, it was re-erected with stones and bricks on the orders of a local magistrate.
+When American engineer Thomas Read inspected the statue in 1910 (see photograph), the statue had partially sunken into the ground, and the casting had broken into four pieces, with the lower jaw having dropped to the ground and since disappeared.